prabhsimran95/virtual-wallet/README.md

 http://localhost:8080/transfer/{fromAccountId}/{toAccountId}/{amount}
 6. Return last N transactions for an account. http://localhost:8080/transaction/{accountId}/

-Other end points
+7. Create Accounts for a specific wallet. http://localhost:8080/users/{WalletId}/accounts
-1. Create Accounts for a specific wallet. http://localhost:8080/users/{WalletId}/accounts
+8. Get all accounts for a specific wallet http://localhost:8080/users/{WalletId}/accounts

-2. Get all accounts for a specific wallet http://localhost:8080/users/{WalletId}/accounts
+# SQL Data

 For simplicity I have populated the tables on startup and the dataset is given below and can also be found at data.sql in resources folder.